BIBA

 If you buy alloy wheel insurance how are alloy wheels repaired?

-1. Assessment: Your alloy wheel is checked to see if it can be repaired.
+1. Assessment: Contact the claims team and quote your full name and vehicle registration number .
+They will arrange for your allloy wheel to be checked to see if it can be repaired.
 Severe cracks or structural damage may make the wheel unsafe to fix, so these are not covered by your policy.
 Please remember, your policy covers cosmetic repairs.

 2. Cleaning: The wheel is cleaned to remove brake dust, dirt, and old coatings.
 If needed, the old paint or finish is completely removed.